felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Idea 2: Read non-fiction

-All humans love a good story.
+Everyone loves a good story.
 There is indeed value in reading a well-constructed fiction.
 Some of my fondest memories include reading Harry Potter and talking about it with my father.
-However, I believe the lessons one can learn from fiction will be acquired slower than from reading non-fiction, partly because fiction is, well... not real.
+However, I believe the lessons learned from fiction will be acquired slower than from reading non-fiction, partly because fiction is, well... not real.

-I would suggest you give non-fiction a try if you have not already.
+I would suggest you give non-fiction a try if you have not done so already.
 By non-fiction, I mean a book that discusses a subject anchored in reality.
 It can be a history book, a book focused on a specific topic, or even a biography.
 Non-fiction books are generally not boring: they are also filled with stories.
 What's convenient in non-fiction is that the stories told really happened.
 Thus, the lessons one can learn from them are much more obvious.
-There is less interpretation to be made.
-It is much more directly applicable in one's life.
+There is less interpretation to be made making them more directly applicable in one's life.

-## Idea 3: Never go out without a book, highlighter and pen
+## Idea 3: Never go out without a book, a highlighter and a pen

 Personally, I feel naked whenever I go somewhere without my book, my notebook, my pen and my highlighter.

-It is impossible to make progress in a book you don't have access to.
+It's impossible to make progress in a book you don't have access to.
 One can't highlight golden nuggets without a highlighter in hand.
 If you want to get serious about your reading habits, you need to find a way to always have these objects available.
 The closer they are